 If you want more information on proper equipment, here’s a detailed guide about the three layers, with specific tips on what to bring (or purchase if you still don’t have them).

-During your trip, you will stay in Fiacconi Hut.
+During your trip, you will stay one night in Fiacconi Hut.
 You will be sleeping in rooms with bunkbeds form 6-8 people.
 Pillows and rugs are provided but it worth bringing a light sleeping bag or a bedsheet to use with the rugs the hut provides.

 Get some practical advice on Mountain Food so you maximize your performance – here.

 You meet the team on the first day, in the afternoon, at Lake Fedaia, from where you ascend to your hut.

 - Airport Bolzano (BZO), Italy – Appr.
 68 km (1.5 hours driving) distance to Lago di Fedaia

 - Airport Venezia (VCE), Italy – Appr.
 175 km (2.5 hours driving) distance to Lago di Fedaia

 If you need a hand with airplane tickets, let us know.
 We are happy to help you.